samuelarogbonlo/Simple-Go-Healthcheck-Tool/README.md

 make run
 ```
 > **_Note:_**
-If you wish to clean up your stack use the command below:
+If you wish to clean up your stack to re-run the processes then use the command below:
 ```
 make clean
 ```